Summary: All leaders must learn to manage stress through self-awareness. Here’s what you need to know.

 Here’s a simple brain exercise to get you back into the groove from good to great and away from gruesome.

-Make this part of your daily regime and you will be able to tackle even the most annoying situations in a more agreeable manner.
+Make this 10-second shift process part of your daily regime, and you will be able to tackle even the most annoying situations more agreeably.